itslanaa/PickMyFramework/README.md

 If you use this tool in your research, please cite:

 ```
-Fuzzy MADM Framework Analyzer.
-(2024).
+Kaka Maulana Abdillah.
+(2025).
 A web-based tool for multi-attribute
 decision making in framework selection using fuzzy logic and GitHub data.
 ```